A. Scott Rood

 Scott has experience in the regulatory side of the industry having served on the State of Michigan's Carnival and Amusement Safety Board (appointed by the Governor for two terms).

 Scott has experience with destination marketing organizations, including having been Vice President of the Grand Haven Visitor's Bureau.

-Additional experience includes having worked for the YMCA, the Boy Scouts of America, a prior secondary school teacher and adjunct college instructor.
+Additional experiences include having worked for the YMCA, the Boy Scouts of America, a secondary school teacher and adjunct college instructor.

 Dziadkowiec, Joanna & Rood, A. Scott (2010).
 Applying the Mystery Shopping method to comparative research of restaurant services: with Poland and the USA as examples.
 Turystyka I Rekreacja.
-(Tourism & Recreation – in press).
+(Tourism & Recreation.

 Wagenheim, Matt & Rood, A. Scott (2010).
 The Relationship between Employee Satisfaction with Organizational Communication and Customer Orientation.
 Managing Leisure – An International Journal 15(1): 83-95.